In this short post I will be looking at headshot photos and the big debate. Do headshot photos need retouching?

 These tiny spots of dust need to be photoshopped out of the photo.
-This would be classified as basic retouching.
+This is a basic retouch.

-Obviously you have the option of postponing the headshot photo shoot, but with your agent needing new photos like yesterday, your only option is to go ahead.
+You have the option of postponing the headshot photo shoot.
+But with your agent needing new photos like yesterday, your only option is to go ahead.

 Retouching these blemishes do not change you or your appearance.
 I would say they are more of a tidy up of your photos.

-As a photographer I always retouch my own photos, this way I keep control over the quality and authenticity of the images I send to my clients and their agents.
-I am also aware of how important the privacy of the client is, and the photos are never shared or talked about on social media.
+As a photographer I always retouch my own photos.
+This way I keep control over the quality and authenticity of the images I send to my clients and their agents.
+I am also aware of how important the privacy of the client is.
+The photos are never shared or talked about on social media.

-Here is an example of headshot photos (kindly supplied to me by Vincenzo); before and after they have been retouched.
-If you look carefully, the glasses pick up a slight reflection from the studio lighting, which I have subtly removed.
+Here is an example of headshot photos (kindly supplied to me by Vincenzo).
+Before and after retouching.
+If you look carefully, the glasses pick up a slight reflection from the studio lighting.
+Which I have removed.

 This gives the the best possible view of the face without any distractions when looking at the eyes.

-As you can see the only retouching that has been done on the headshot photos is a basic colour adjustment, removal of some unwanted stray hairs and as mentioned the reflection on the glasses removed.
+As you can see the only retouching that has been done on the headshot photos is a basic colour edit.
+Removal of some unwanted stray hairs and the reflection on the glasses removed.

 Below is the photo that which has been heavily airbrushed.
-Obviously this is a completely unrealistic impression of the subject and it would be unacceptable to use as a serious headshot photo.
+This is a completely unrealistic impression of the subject, and it would be unacceptable to use as a serious headshot photo.

-So when you book your appointment to have your headshot taken by me, or you send me your photos to be edited, you can feel reassured that you will get the best possible quality retouched headshots done!
+So when you book your appointment to have your headshot taken by me.
+Or you send me your photos for retouching.
+Feel reassured that you will get the best possible quality retouched headshots done!